LukastBorges/fluent-weather/README.md

+# fluent-weather

+A simple weather app made with React, FluentUI elements and the OpenWeather API.

+THe business idea of the app is to be able to add a marker anywhere in the world map, search for nearby cities and getting current weather details for those.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# fluent-weather

-A simple weather app made with React and using the OpenWeather API.

 ## Available Scripts